VictoriaMetrics/VictoriaMetrics/docs/guides/guide-delete-or-replace-metrics.md

 By default, VictoriaMetrics doesn't provide a mechanism for replacing or updating data.
 As a workaround, take the following actions:

 - [export time series to a file](https://docs.victoriametrics.com/url-examples.html#apiv1export);
-- change the values of time serie in the file and save it;
+- change the values of time series in the file and save it;
 - [delete time series from a database](https://docs.victoriametrics.com/url-examples.html#apiv1admintsdbdelete_series);
 - [import saved file to VictoriaMetrics](https://docs.victoriametrics.com/url-examples.html#apiv1import).